-As a result we determined $\eta_{0}$ on $[0,2\tau_{1}]$.
-From this, we can go back to the second equation from \eqref{EQ: AdjointDelayComputationYEquation2} and consider it on $[\tau_{1},2\tau_{1}]$.
+As a result, we determined $\eta_{0}$ on $[0,2\tau_{1}]$.
+From this, we can return to the second equation from \eqref{EQ: AdjointDelayComputationYEquation2} and consider it on $[\tau_{1},2\tau_{1}]$.
 Note that the right-hand sides agree at $t=\tau_{1}$, so the resulting $y(\cdot)$ will be continuously differentiable on $[0,2\tau_{1}]$.
-Then we may repeat the previous procedure extending $\eta_{j}$ and so on.
-Note that in this case the agreement of extensions is more trivial since $y(\cdot)$ is $C^{1}$-differentiable and, consequently, all extensions of $\eta_{J}(\cdot)$ agree.
-Then \eqref{EQ: DelayAdjCompBoundConds2} gives that the extensions of $\eta_{j}$ also agree.
-The proof is finished. \end{proof}
+Then we may repeat the previous procedure, extending $\eta_{j}$ and so on.
+Since $y(\cdot)$ is $C^{1}$-differentiable, the agreement of extensions is more trivial in this case, as it immediately follows from \eqref{EQ: DelayAdjCompBoundConds1} and \eqref{EQ: DelayAdjCompBoundConds2}. \end{proof}